-3.5 Overtopping Analysis
+3.5.
+Overtopping Analysis

 Overtopping analysis should be performed on any shore barrier with a crest elevation lower than the runup elevation.
 As discussed in Section 2.2, the EurOtop Manual provides some of the best guidance for overtopping calculations.
-It is highly encouraged that the Mapping Partner refer to the latest version of the EurOtop Manual for overtopping analysis.
-This guidance offers key considerations influencing overtopping.
+It is highly encouraged that the Mapping Partner refer to the

-3.5.1 Overtopping Behavior
+3.5.1.
+OVERTOPPING BEHAVIOR